dabrahams/SPMBuildToolSupport/README.md

    commands:

    - `.targetInThisPackage`: an executable target in the same package as the plugin.
-   - `.existingFile`: a specific executable file that exists before the build starts.
+   - `.file`: a specific executable file.
    - `.command`: an executable found in the environment's executable search path, given the name you'd use to invoke it in a shell (e.g. "find").
    - `.swiftToolchainCommand`: an executable found in the currently running swift toolchain, given